I was ten when it happened.

-I watched Ese, obliviously laughing and clapping to father’s singing and I wondered when mother would return… If.
+I watched Ese obliviously laughing and clapping to father’s singing, and I wondered when mother would return.

-There was a calendar hung up on the wall in my room; it was a gift from mother.
+A calendar hung up on the wall in my room; it had been a gift from my mother.

-“With this, I will teach you how to count the days of the month and months of the year” she had said to me and together, we hooked it to the wall and I repeated after her as she pronounced the months and taught me how many days they were in each month.
+“With this, I will teach you how to count the days of the month and months of the year,” she had said to me, and together, we hung it on the wall.
+I remembered repeating after her as she pronounced the months and taught me how many days they were in each month.

-That Saturday morning, after breakfast, I went to my room and picked up a pencil.
-I circled the present day: it was the 5th of January 2002.
+After breakfast that Saturday morning, I went to my room and picked up a pencil.
+I circled the present day: it was January 5th, 2002.

 I would circle each day until our mother returned.

-My father was a Lawyer.
-A very busy Lawyer.
+My father was a Lawyer and a very busy Lawyer.

-But on Monday morning, when he dropped us at home, he did not go back to work.
-He stayed to give Ese and me a bath, then he cooked us a meal and watched us eat.
+But on that Monday morning, when he dropped us at home, he did not return to work.
+Instead, he stayed to give Ese and me a bath, then he cooked us a meal and watched us eat.
 Afterward, he saw to it that we observed our siesta.

 We woke up from our nap to find him working on the dining table, papers spread out on the entire table – which was unusual as he barely worked when he was home with all of us.

-Father rose from the chair to where we stood and lifted Ese into his arms, he reached his free hand down to me, I took it and he walked with us to the sofa.
-He placed Ese on the chair and lifted me to sit beside her.
-He squatted in front of us and said, “Mummy has gone on a journey, very far away…”
+Father rose from the chair to where we stood and lifted Ese into his arms.
+He reached his free hand down to me, I took it, and he walked with us to the sofa.
+He placed Ese on the couch and lifted me to sit beside her.
+He squatted in front of us and said, “Mummy has gone on a journey, very far away—“

 “Like my airplane?” chipped Ese.